softwaremill/sttp/README.md

 ## How is sttp different from other libraries?

-* immutable request builder which doesn't require the URI to be specified upfront.
+* immutable request builder which doesn't impose any order in which request parameters need to be specified.
+One consequence of that approach is that the URI to be specified upfront.
 Allows defining partial requests which contain common cookies/headers/options, which can later be specialized using a specific URI and HTTP method.
 * support for multiple backends, both synchronous and asynchronous, with backend-specific streaming support
-* TODO URI interpolator with optional parameters support
+* URI interpolator with optional parameters support

 ## Usage